Understanding Bipolar Disorder

 Bipolar disorder is a serious mental illness.
-People who have it experience dramatic mood swings.
-They have times when they feel overly energetic, "high" and or irritable.
+People who have bipolar disorder experience dramatic mood swings.
+They have times when they feel overly energetic.
 At other times, they feel sad and hopeless.
-Their moods go up and down, and, and they often have normal moods in between.
+Their moods can fluctuate by going up or down.
 The up feeling is called mania.
 The down feeling is depression.

 Bipolar disorder can run in families.
 It usually starts in late adolescence or early adulthood.
 If you think you may have it, tell your health care provider.
 A medical check-up can rule out other illnesses that might cause your mood changes.